 Here are the essential concepts you must grasp in order to answer the question correctly.

-Direct variation describes a relationship where one quantity changes in proportion to another.
+Direct variation describes a relationship where one quantity changes proportionally with another.
 If y varies directly as x, then y = kx for some constant k.
-Understanding this helps translate formulas into phrases using 'varies' or 'proportional to.'
+In the formula for volume, understanding which variables increase or decrease together helps express the relationship using 'varies' or 'proportional'.

 Recommended video: